-The DSC-RX100 III Camera by Sony is not only versatile but also one of the most advanced point-and-shoot digital camera.
-With its large 20.1 megapixels 1″ Exmor R CMOS sensor it produces high-resolution imagery and full HD video.
-It makes use of backside-illuminated technology which leads o enhanced and improved clarity.
+Sony DSC RX100 III is not only versatile but also one of the most advanced point-and-shoot digital camera.
+Its large 20.1 megapixels 1″ Exmor R CMOS sensor produces high-resolution imagery and full HD video.
+It makes use of backside-illuminated technology, which leads o enhanced and improved clarity.

 The image quality remains top-notch even when working in dimly-lit conditions as the ISO sensitivity is 12800.
 Moreover, the BIONZ X image processor adds smooth tonal gradations and expedites the performance of the camera.

-Then it also has a built-in Zeiss Vario-Sonnar T* 2.9x zoom lens so that it can work in a wide variety of environments.
-Then it sports an Optical SteadyShot image stabilization which reduces the appearance of the camera.
+It also has a built-in Zeiss Vario-Sonnar T* 2.9x zoom lens so that it can work in a wide variety of environments.
+Then it sports an Optical SteadyShot image stabilization, which reduces the appearance of the camera.

-Moreover, there is an inbuilt three-stop ND filter incorporated in the RX III design so that working in bright conditions becomes easy.
-It also has Wi-Fi and NFC to improve connectivity and manual control ring to adjust settings!
+Moreover, an inbuilt three-stop ND filter is incorporated in the RX III design so that working in bright conditions becomes easy.
+It also has Wi-Fi and NFC to improve connectivity and a manual control ring to adjust settings!

-Let us look in detail the features of this beauty by Sony to find out what makes this camera so worthwhile.
+Let us look at the features of this beauty by Sony to find out what makes this camera so worthwhile.

 First is the large 20.1 megapixel 1″ Exmor R CMOS sensor that comes with a backside-illuminated technology to improve low-light capabilities and retaining vivid clarity.
 It uses Sony’s Column A/D Conversion to produce images with smooth and impressive quality.
 Then the area specifies noise reduction minimizes apparent noise, thus further enhancing imaging quality.

-There is detail reproduction technology which helps in creating a more three-dimensional and realistic image with more details.
-There is diffraction-reducing technology as well which improve the optical capabilities by suppressing diffraction.
+There is detail reproduction technology, which creates a more three-dimensional and realistic image with more details.
+There is diffraction-reducing technology as well, which improves the optical capabilities by suppressing diffraction.

-Additionally, enhancing camera’s overall performance is the BIONZ X image processor which gives it a continuous shooting rate of 10 fps, XAVC S movie recording at 50 Mbps, and shutter release lag of 0.008 sec.
+Additionally, enhancing the camera’s overall performance is the BIONZ X image processor, which gives it a continuous shooting rate of 10 fps, XAVC S movie recording at 50 Mbps, and a shutter release lag of 0.008 sec.

-Then it has an inbuilt Zeiss Vario-Sonnar T* lens which gives a 35mm-equivalent focal length range of 24-70mm and covers wide-angle to portrait-length perspectives.
+It has an inbuilt Zeiss Vario-Sonnar T* lens, which gives a 35mm-equivalent focal length range of 24-70mm and covers wide-angle to portrait-length perspectives.

 This makes the camera well-suited to working in an array of shooting conditions.
-Then it has a maximum aperture of f/1.8-2.8 which benefits shooting in difficult light and also gives user greater control for shallow depth of field imagery.
+It has a maximum aperture of f/1.8-2.8, which benefits shooting in difficult light and gives users greater control for shallow depth of field imagery.

-There is a seven-blade diaphragm which results in a smooth out-of-focus quality and nine aspherical elements which reduce chromatic aberrations to create sharp and clear imagery.
-The lens is also covered with a Zeiss T* anti-reflective multi-layered coating which decreases ghosting and lens flare in order so that rich contrast and color neutrality is maintained.
+A seven-blade diaphragm results in a smooth out-of-focus quality and nine aspherical elements reduce chromatic aberrations to create sharp and clear imagery.
+The lens is also covered with a Zeiss T* anti-reflective multi-layered coating, decreasing ghosting and lens flare, so that rich contrast and color neutrality are maintained.

 This feature minimizes the impacts of camera shake.
-It is really helpful in recording movies, as it utilizes an Intelligent Active Mode, which compensates for both rolling shutter effects and camera shake.
+It is beneficial in recording movies, as it utilizes an Intelligent Active Mode, which compensates for both rolling shutter effects and camera shake.

-Moreover, this camera also sports a neutral density 0.9 filters incorporated in its design, which leads to a reduction of three stops in exposure for better shooting in bright conditions and also results in greater control on how subject movement is rendered.
+Moreover, this camera also sports a neutral density 0.9 filters incorporated in its design, which leads to a reduction of three stops in exposure for better shooting in bright conditions and results in greater control of how subject movement is rendered.

 Next is the display, which is not compromised due to size.
-The RX100 III may be compact but both its high-resolution electronic viewfinder and rear LCD monitor are large and bright.
+The RX100 III may be compact, but its high-resolution electronic viewfinder and rear LCD monitor are large and bright.

 Even the 3.0″ 1,229k-dot Xtra Fine LCD screen features a tilting design and goes 180° up and 45° down to enable shooting from high, low, and front-facing angles.
-The LCD’s design has been applied with WhiteMagic technology to make it easier to view in bright lighting
+The LCD’s design has been applied with WhiteMagic technology to make it easier to view bright lighting.

 Coming onto video, this camera can record Full HD 1920 x 1080 movies in high-quality XAVC S format, along with a Long GOP structure, linear PCM audio compression, and MPEG-4 AVC/H.264 video compression.

-The compression of files allows recording times to be extended to 29 minutes while permitting 50 Mbps recording at 1080/30p, 1080/60p, 1080/24p, and 720/120p frame rates.
+The files’ compression allows recording times to be extended to 29 minutes while permitting 50 Mbps recording at 1080/30p, 1080/60p, 1080/24p, and 720/120p frame rates.
 The full-pixel readout results in high-resolution and smooth shootings.
-Moreover, videos can also be recorded in both AVCHD format and MP4 format, making it ideal for all purposes including HDTV playback, Blu-ray disc burning, and for uploading online.
+Moreover, videos can also be recorded in both AVCHD and MP4 format, making it ideal for all purposes, including HDTV playback, Blu-ray disc burning, and uploading online.

 This camera also supports advanced video applications as it produces clean HDMI output for recording uncompressed video.
-There is an option for external recorder as well and there is an accessory monitor for real-time viewing too.
+There is an option for an external recorder, and there is an accessory monitor for real-time viewing.
 The RX III has recording frame rates of 24p, 60p, and 60i.

 Additionally, there is inbuilt Wi-Fi connectivity that permits instant sharing of photos with mobile devices.
 It also features NFC for one-touch connecting of the camera with compatible devices without any complex requirements.
 This leads to efficient and Smart Remote Control.

-Furthermore, there is a manual control ring that surrounds the lens and provides a smooth, quick and quiet way to change settings.
+Furthermore, a manual control ring surrounds the lens and provides a smooth, quick, and quiet way to change settings.

-This gives this camera intuitive and SLR-like adjustments of camera settings, to control an array of features like zoom, Picture Effects, and aperture.
+This camera intuitive and SLR-like adjustments of camera settings control an array of features like zoom, Picture Effects, and aperture.